How to Choose the Right Curriculum for Your Homeschool

 - Are you homeschooling an only child?

-- Are there limitations with respect to time, money, technology, or support?
+- Are there limitations concerning time, money, technology, or support?

 - Are you trying to help your child meet requirements and prepare for future educational or career possibilities?